binance/binance-spot-api-docs/testnet/rest-api.md

 ```
 GET /api/v3/allOrderList
 ```

-Retrieves all order lists based on provided optional parameters
+Retrieves all order lists based on provided optional parameters.

 Note that the time between `startTime` and `endTime` can't be longer than 24 hours.

 **Weight:**
 20

 **Parameters:**